iVanPan/Cordova_QQ/README.md

 This plugin use 3.2.0 version sdk for Android,3.2.0 version sdk for iOS.
 You can download lastest version sdk [here](http://wiki.open.qq.com/wiki/mobile/SDK%E4%B8%8B%E8%BD%BD)

 ## Notes
-1. This plugin is required Cordova-android version >=4.0,so using Cordova 5.0.0 or higher is recommended
+1. This plugin is required Cordova-Android version >=4.0,so using Cordova 5.0 or higher is recommended
 2. This plugin should be used after the deviceready event has been fired!!!
 3. ~~If Cordova version  <5.1.1,when two Cordova plugins are modifying “*-Info.plist” CFBundleURLTypes, only the first added plugin is getting the changes applied.so after installing plugin,please check the URLTypes in your Xcode project.You can find this issue [here](https://issues.apache.org/jira/browse/CB-8007)~~ Update:This Bug is fixed in last Cordova version(5.1.1)
 4. For Android: make sure your signature is correct !!!